Ekiti State: Proposed 18 Local Council Development Areas (LCDAs) in Ekiti State

-The Ekiti State Government in 2014, prior to the exit of the immediate past Governor Fayemi, was to create additional 18 LCDAs based on the recommendations of the White Paper Committee set up by the government.
+The Ekiti State Government in 2014, prior to the exit of the immediate past Governor Fayemi, was to create an additional 18 LCDAs based on the recommendations of the White Paper Committee set up by the government.
 This has, however, been cancelled by Governor Ayo Fayose.

 Demographics

 Ekitis are culturally homogeneous and they speak a dialect of Yoruba language known as Ekiti.
 The homogeneous nature of Ekiti confers on the state some uniqueness among the states of the federation.
 Slight differences are noticeable in the Ekiti dialects of the Yoruba language spoken by the border communities to other states.
-For example, the people of Ado local government area do not speak exactly the same dialect with the people of Ijero Local government area, while the people of Ikole area speak something different from the people of Ikere area.
-The communities influenced by their locations include Otun (Moba land) that speaks a dialeclt close to the one spoken by the Igbominas in Kwara State.
-The people of Oke-Ako, Irele, Omuo speak a similar dialect to that of Ijesas of Osun State.
-However, part of the uniqueness of the Ekitis is that wherever is your own part of the state, you will understand well, when the other Ekiti man/woman speaks, in spite of the dialectal variations.
-In addition, all towns in Ekiti State take a common suffix, “Ekiti,” after their names.
+For example, the people of Ado local government area do not speak exactly the same dialect as the people of Ijero Local government area, while the people of Ikole area speak something different from the people of Ikere area.
+The communities influenced by their locations include Otun (Moba land) which speaks a dialect close to the one spoken by the Igbominas in Kwara State.
+The people of Oke-Ako, Irele, Omuo speak a similar dialect to that of Yagba of Kogi State.

-The dominant religion in Ekiti State is Christianity, with significant Muslim and Animist minorities.
+Religion

+About 85% Christian, with about 10% Muslim and 5% traditional Yoruba Animist.

+The Anglican Province of Ondo within the Church of Nigeria includes the three Dioceses of Ekiti Oke (2004) led by Bishop Isaac Olatunde Olubowale (2004), Ekiti West (2005) led by Bishop Rufus Victor Ajileye Adepoju (2017), and Ekiti (1996) led by Bishop Andrew Olushola Ajayi (2022).

+446,475 Catholics (2021) in the Diocese of Ekiti (1972 as Ado-Ekiti), a suffragan of the Archdiocese of Ibadan, with 63 parishes under Bishop Felix Femi Ajakaye (2010).